The secret of my success is that we have gone to exceptional lengths to hire the best people in the world.

 I asked Geoff how he would feel about sitting down with me to talk further about his hiring process, and how entrepreneurs can improve their ability to onboard top talent.

-And in the conversation that follows, Geoff not only shares his insights on hiring but also gives his advice for entrepreneurs on all aspects of the startup journey.
+In the conversation that follows, Geoff not only shares his insights on hiring but also gives his advice for entrepreneurs on all aspects of the startup journey.

 Interview with Geoff Smart, Author of Who: The A Method for Hiring